nlgranger/SeqTools/paper.md

 is kept concise and clear with comments to facilitate error tracing through a failing transformation pipeline.

-The library should connect nicely to the input pipeline of Machine Learning libraries.
-Nevertheless, this project purposedly keeps a generic interface and only requires minimal dependencies in order to facilitate reusability.
+Nevertheless, this project purposedly keeps a generic interface and only requires minimal dependencies in order to facilitate reusability beyond this scope of application.

+# Related Work

+[Joblib](https://joblib.readthedocs.io), proposes low-level functions with many optimization settings to optimize pipelined transformations.
+This library notably provides advanced caching mechanisms which are not the primary concern of ``SeqTool``. ``SeqTool`` uses a simpler container-oriented interface with multiple utility functions in order to assist fast prototyping.
+On-demand evaluation is its default behaviour and applies at all layers of a transformation pipeline.
+In particular, parallel evaluation can be inserted in the middle of the transformation pipeline and won't block the execution to wait for the computation of all elements from the dataset.

+``SeqTools`` is conceived to connect nicely to the data loading pipeline of Machine Learning libraries such as [@paszke2017automatic] or [@tensorflow2015-whitepaper].
+The interface of these libraries focuses on iterators to access transformed elements, contary to ``SeqTools`` which also provides arbitrary reads via indexing.

 # References